Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 #### Local deployment (Windows and Linux)
 ##### Set up the environment
-To deply and test your web service on the local machine, set up a local environment.
+To deploy and test your web service on the local machine, set up a local environment.

     az ml env setup